pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

 # Set Gigabyte Node BMC to Factory Defaults

+There are cases when a Gigabyte node BMC must be reset to its factory default settings.
+This page describes when this reset is appropriate, and how to use management scripts and text files to do the reset.

+Set the BMC to the factory default settings in the following cases:

+- There are problems using the `ipmitool` command and Redfish does not respond.
+- There are problems using the `ipmitool` command and Redfish is running.
+- When BIOS or BMC flash procedures fail using Redfish.

 ## Prerequisites

 **Note**: This section refers to scripts that exist only in the PIT environment.
 If necessary, copy the LiveCD data from a different machine to get these scripts.